devops-works/dw-query-digest/README.md

 ### `terminal`

 Simple terminal output, designed to be read by humans.
-The ultimate goal is to reproduce exactly `pt-query-digest` output.

 ### `greppable`